AI Concepts

 To summarize the collected works of Shakespeare with GPT4, you need to devise software engineering strategies to chop up the data and present the data within the model’s context window limits.
 The Spring AI project helps you with this task.

-Output Parsing
+Structured Output

-The output of AI models traditionally arrives as a java.lang.String, even if you ask for the reply to be in JSON.
-It may be the correct JSON, but it is not a JSON data structure.
+It may be a correct JSON, but it is not a JSON data structure.
 It is just a string.
-Also, asking “for JSON” as part of the prompt is not 100% accurate.

-This intricacy has led to the emergence of a specialized field involving the creation of prompts to yield the intended output, followed by parsing the resulting simple string into a usable data structure for application integration.
+This intricacy has led to the emergence of a specialized field involving the creation of prompts to yield the intended output, followed by converting the resulting simple string into a usable data structure for application integration.

-Output parsing employs meticulously crafted prompts, often necessitating multiple interactions with the model to achieve the desired formatting.
+The Structured output conversion employs meticulously crafted prompts, often necessitating multiple interactions with the model to achieve the desired formatting.

-Bringing Your Data to the AI model
+Bringing Your Data & APIs to the AI Model

 How can you equip the AI model with information on which it has not been trained?